giffox/wlc-economic-valorization/README.md

 # wlc-economic-valorization
-Data repository for paper (under review) titled:
+Data repository for the manuscript, currently under review, with tentative title:

 Measuring operating performances through an economic valorization: a new perspective to Workload Control

-by Giovanni Romagnoli, Francesco Zammori, Davide Mezzogori
+by Davide Mezzogori, Giovanni Romagnoli, and Francesco Zammori